-All projects applying for NWE funding are required to identify and quantify their project objective, envisaged outputs, and results.
+All projects applying for NWE funding are required to identify and quantify their envisaged outputs and results.

-At the application stage, project applications commit themselves to achieving targets selected from the Programme indicator framework.
-If approved, projects must deliver the outputs and targets.
+At the application stage, project partners commit themselves, through the project application forms, to achieving targets selected from the Programme indicators.
+If approved, projects must deliver the outputs and results and meet the targets they set themselves.
 The delivery and achievement of these will be followed closely by the Programme.